 - 0.064 cents to fund the building control system in Victoria.

-- 0.064 cents to fund the dispute resolution service, Building Advice and Conciliation Victoria.
+- 0.064 cents to fund the dispute resolution service, Domestic Building Dispute Resolution Victoria.

 Note: In 2001, the House Contracts Guarantee (HIH) Act 2001 provided for the collection of a HIH levy of 0.032 cents in every dollar of the cost of domestic building work.
 The HIH levy was repealed on 30 June 2010, but is still applicable in some circumstances.
 For example, where a building permit issued before this date is the subject of an amendment.

 A building permit levy is payable before a building permit is issued.
 This includes where a:

 - new building permit is issued to replace a lapsed building permit.
 Under the Building Act 1993, a replacement building permit is regarded as a new permit.
 As such, the balance of the cost of building work to be completed should be included on the building permit and the appropriate levy paid

 - new building permit is issued due to substantial changes in the nature and type of building work on the original building permit